nathfavour/xandalyze2/docs/docs/usage.md

 ### Visualizations
 - **Network Latency (24h)**: Tracks the stability of the network over time.
 Spikes here may indicate regional network congestion.
+- **Global Network Topology**: A real-time geographical map showing where pNodes are physically located.
+Glowing markers indicate active clusters, with size representing node density in that region.
 - **Status Distribution**: A breakdown of node health (Active, Delinquent, Offline).

 ---